boukx/guide/README.md

 ## Rotations

 With even crit RNG, hunters do around half of their damage from Auto Shot.
 Their rotation, then, is about weaving in Aimed Shot and Multishot with minimally disrupting their Autos.

-The standard rotation is
+You should start with `Auto - aimed - auto - multi -...` and then cast aimed and multi off cooldown with an auto between them.
+After 3 cycles you both Aimed and multishot wil come off cooldown at the same time: **always prioritize aimed.**  If you `mutli - auto - aimed -...` their CDs will stay synchronized and you will be delaying your autoshot every time for a damage loss.

 ### Clipping

-WIP: don't clip (except sometimes).
+The math which is used to calculate Aimed Shot's damage mostly ignores weapon speed and so two different weapons with the same DPS but different attack speeds will do very similar Aimed Shot damage.
+However, the faster weapon will do less damage for each auto.
+Because of this, we prioritize Aimed Shots over Auto Shots for weapons with an attack speed less than 3.
+This means that you should cast Aimed Shot on CD even if it means interrupting a partially cast Auto Shot: this is called clipping.

+Clipping fast attack speed weapons yields a DPS boost but will drain mana faster.
+See [Ranged Weapons](#ranged-weapons) for specifics of whether you should clip a given weapon.

 ### Openers

 If your normal rotation is now just muscle memory and you happen upon some trinkets, its time to consider openers.
-If you only have [Devilsaur Eye](https://classic.wowhead.com/item=19991/devilsaur-eye), then your opening should be to cast it with Rapid Fire _before_ your first Aimed Shot and then go about your rotation normally.
+If you only have [Devilsaur Eye](https://classic.wowhead.com/item=19991/devilsaur-eye), then use it with Rapid Fire _before_ your first Aimed Shot and then go about your rotation normally.

 If you do not yet have Devilsaur Eye and plan on getting exalted with Cenarian Circle, then you may want to consider getting [Devilsaur Tooth](https://classic.wowhead.com/item=19992/devilsaur-tooth) instead.
 [Earthstrike](https://classic.wowhead.com/item=21180/earthstrike) is a phase 5 trinket from CC rep which outclasses Devilsaur Eye whereas Devilsaur Tooth is a BiS BM trinket into TBC.
 That being said, hunters are capable of using as many trinkets as a fight's length allows via switching trinkets after Feign Death-- it is plausible that using both Devilsaur Eye and Earthstrike may be viable.